wfailla/un-orchestrator/orchestrator/README.md

 ### The compute controller

-The compute controller is the sub-module that interacts with the hypervisor and handles the lifecycle of a virtual network function (i.e., creating, updating, destroying a VNF), including the operations needed to attach VNF ports (already created on the vSwitch) to the VNF itself.
+The compute controller is the sub-module that interacts with the virtual execution environment(s) (i.e., the hypervisor) and handles the lifecycle of a Virtual Network Function (i.e., creating, updating, destroying a VNF), including the operations needed to attach VNF ports (already created on the vSwitch) to the VNF itself.
 Each execution environment may require a different implementation for the compute controller, according to the commands supported by the hypervisor itself.

 Currently the prototype supports virtual network functions as (KVM) VMs, Docker and DPDK